D-ID’s mobile app is live on Product Hunt! Leave feedback here

 Where an actor is visible or audible, we do our best to ensure that our contract with them respects their privacy and consent, in line with existing industry standards and expectations.
 In certain cases, there is a need for talent behind the scenes, as drivers for synthetic output, either from us or our licensees.
 In such cases, we will do our best to require that the performers consent to their performances being used in this way, are fairly paid, and informed of the distribution of their performances.

-Through a content program, we will educate the public about how our technology, and synthetic media in general, works and how to spot its use.
+Through a content program, we will educate the public about how our technology, and synthetic media in general, works and how to spot its use and as mentioned, we will work to ensure that all uses of our technology are clearly marked סr understood as synthetic.

 • Make sure our datasets are unbiased